 Inland Lake Fishing

 Bring your waders and visit the Pine Lake Beach on Waverly Road for some offshore angling.
-The beach is bordered by a marina, where you can launch your boat for free or take a stroll across the street and enjoy the trails and beauty of Soldiers Memorial Park.
+The beach is bordered by a marina, where you can launch your boat, or take a stroll across the street and enjoy the trails and beauty of Soldiers Memorial Park.
 The park includes a channel that connects Pine Lake to Stone Lake; if you're a photography enthusiast, take the pedestrian bridge, enjoy the scenery and snap beautiful photos.
-Before fishing, visit a bait and tackle shop or the hardware store to purchase a fishing license, and make sure to heed the fishing regulations set by the Indiana Department of Natural Resources.
+Before fishing, visit a bait-and-tackle shop or the hardware store to purchase a fishing license, and heed the fishing regulations set by the Indiana Department of Natural Resources.

 Pine Lake, Stone Lake, Clear Lake and Fish Trap Lake, all located within a few miles of each other, are sprinkled with ice fishing huts during the coldest winter months.
 Pine Lake, the largest of the four lakes, is comprised of North Pine and South Pine, which are separated by a peninsula that locals refer to as "the island."
-The ice gets several feet thick in the winter, and sometimes fishing enthusiasts bravely park their vehicles on the lake.
 Pine Lake Avenue houses several restaurants that border the lake, where fishermen can find a warm meal and drink.
-You can find free public parking and restrooms on the lake at the intersection of Pine Lake Avenue and Indiana 39.

 Fishing Pole Rentals

 If you're not an avid fisherman or don't have your own fishing tackle, visit the Luhr County Park Nature Center for fishing pole rentals.
-For a $1 security deposit, visitors can use a fishing pole and reel equipped with a bobber, sinker and hook.
-The 74-acre park boasts a two-acre pond stocked with largemouth bass, channel catfish, a variety of bluegills, redear sunfish, crappie, shiners and flathead minnows.
+For a small security deposit, visitors can use a fishing pole and reel equipped with a bobber, sinker and hook.
+The 74-acre park boasts a two-acre pond stocked with largemouth bass, channel catfish, a variety of bluegills, red-ear sunfish, crappie, shiners and flathead minnows.
 The park also includes a pier, benches, playground, boardwalk, trails, restrooms and an observation tower.
-Stop by one of the many bait and tackle shops to purchase a fishing license and some bait, or scour the park for fresh slugs or worms that the local fish can't resist.
+Stop by one of the many bait and tackle shops to purchase a fishing license and some bait.